vitorsanto/work-at-olist/README.md

 2. /calls/api/v1/callrecord/ (Post):
    * Creates a new Call record.
-     * **Parameters**
+   * Parameters
-	* 'timestamp' -> string in formats YYYY-MM-DDThh:mm[:ss[.uuuuuu]][+HH:MM|-HH:MM|Z].
+     ** timestamp -> string in formats YYYY-MM-DDThh:mm[:ss[.uuuuuu]][+HH:MM|-HH:MM|Z].
-	* 'call_type' -> integer (Use 1 for 'start' calls records and 2 for 'end' calls records).
+     ** call_type -> integer (Use 1 for 'start' calls records and 2 for 'end' calls records).
-	* 'call_id'   -> integer (Unique ID for each call record pair)
- 	* 'source'    -> string in format AAXXXXXXXXX, where AA is the area code and XXXXXXXXX is the phone number.
+     ** call_id   -> integer (Unique ID for each call record pair) ** source    -> string in format AAXXXXXXXXX, where AA is the area code and XXXXXXXXX is the phone number.
 The phone number is composed of 8 or 9 digits.
-	* destination -> string inf format AAXXXXXXXXX, where AA is the area code and XXXXXXXXX is the phone number.
+     ** destination -> string inf format AAXXXXXXXXX, where AA is the area code and XXXXXXXXX is the phone number.
 The phone number is composed of 8 or 9 digits.

 Examples: